 Filtrations through Celite are commonly employed in synthetic inorganic chemistry to remove fine solids such as metal salts from reaction mixtures.
 They are particularly useful for large scale reactions where a standard cannula filtration would take too long.

-Step 1: A Schlenk flask equipped with a stir bar, glass filter frit with Celite (pre-dried in an oven), and Schlenk cap is greased, assembled and cycled onto the Schlenk line.
-It is recommended to leave the glassware under vacuum for at least 1 hour to ensure that the frit and Celite is thoroughly dried.
+Step 1: A Schlenk flask equipped with a stir bar, glass filter frit with a layer of Celite (pre-dried in an oven), and Schlenk cap is greased, assembled and cycled onto the Schlenk line.
+It is recommended to leave the assembly under vacuum for 30-60 minutes for the first cycle to ensure the frit and Celite is thoroughly dried.

-Step 2: Once cycled onto the Schlenk line, the apparatus is carefully backfilled with inert gas, and the Schlenk cap is replaced with a rubber septum.
+Step 2: Once cycled onto the Schlenk line, the apparatus is carefully backfilled with inert gas – pulling vacuum from the receiving Schlenk flask sidearm and then backfilling from the filter frit sidearm (ensuring that the other stopcock is closed) is recommended to avoid disruption of the Celite layer.
+The Schlenk cap is replaced with a rubber septum under a positive pressure of inert gas.

 Step 3: The reaction mixture to be filtered is transferred to the filter frit via cannula transfer.